Coronavirus: Practicing Wellness While You Stay at Home

 Greeting the Day

-If you’re waking in the morning and feeling uncertain because your routine is so different, Gujral suggests a 15-minute ritual to get prepared for your day.
+If you’re waking in the morning and feeling uncertain because your routine is so different, you should try a 15-minute ritual to get prepared for your day.

-Many of us lunge for our cellphones as soon as we’re conscious, but Gujral says she makes a point not to pick up her phone for at least 15 minutes.
+Many of us lunge for our cellphones as soon as we’re conscious but it's recommended not to pick up your phone for at least 15 minutes.

 Breathing for Stress Relief

-Before the day’s demands take over, Gujral recommends becoming centered with some stress-relieving breaths.
+Before the day’s demands take over it's beneficial to become centered with some stress-relieving breaths.

 Here’s how to do it: